sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 In additon to increasing your total magicka pool, Intelligence now also scales the magnitude of your spells by a percentage.
 Willpower increases (or decreases, if below 25) resistance to magic by a percentage.
 There is also a 10% multiplier added to your spells when wielding a staff, and subtracted when wielding a weapon or shield.
 There is no penalty or bonus when empty handed.
 These effects apply to npcs as well as the player.

+Leveling magic skills now scales with magicka cost of the spell, so it is no longer the most efficient thing to do to craft a low cost spell and spam it a million times to level up.

 ### Magic Sneak Attacks
 Touch spells start with a 1x sneak multiplier at novice sneak and increase up to 3x at a master level of sneak.
 (0.5x increase per level of sneak mastery).
 Target spells start with a 1x sneak multiplier at novice sneak and increase up to 2x at a master level of sneak.
 (0.25x increase per level of sneak mastery).